Mortgage rates in Manitoba

 Manitoba land transfer tax

-Every time a house, condo, or townhouse is bought in Manitoba, the purchaser must pay a land transfer tax.
-The Manitoba land transfer tax is also sometimes called the land title transfer tax.
+Every time a house, condo, or townhouse is purchased in Manitoba, the buyer must pay a land transfer tax.
+The Manitoba land transfer tax is also sometimes called the Land Title Transfer Tax.

 The tax is paid to the Manitoba land titles office every time ownership of real estate changes hands.
 The land transfer tax is calculated on a sliding scale as follows:

 - 0% on the first $30,000 of the purchase price

 - 5% on the purchase price above $30,000 and less than or equal to $90,000

 - 1% on the purchase price above $90,000 and less than or equal to $150,000

 - 5% on the purchase price above $150,000 and less than or equal to $200,000